innoq/feedworker/README.md

      :metrics {:http {:port 8080
                       :path "/feedworker/status"}}}

 All durations are given in milliseconds.
-The actuall processing of each feed entry is done by the given handler (here: example-handler).
+The actual processing of each feed entry is done by the given handler (here: example-handler).
 It's a function of three arguments:

 * A single feed entry as parsed by [feedparser-clj](https://github.com/scsibug/feedparser-clj).
 * The ID of the worker (e.g. :dilbert).